 Public Utilities – Public utilities are too big and too important to be shuttered.
 Those who work to deliver us water, power, and communication lines are usually insulated from recessions.
 After all, those lines have to be maintained and long-term investment concerns generally outweigh short-term changes in the economy.

 Healthcare – Blue-collar positions like medical sonographer, nurse, and home health aides fare well in the healthcare industry even during recessions.
 Healthcare is not typically something that can be put off and it’s not something that people can cut back on, so employment and pay in this industry stay steady.

 Plumbers – Accidents happen and leaky pipes have no regard for the world happening outside our homes.
-Thus, a lot of a plumber’s work is not set by discretionary spending but instead remains constant.
-Thus plumbers can expect business to carry on even as other occupations close up shop.
+Thus, a lot of a plumber’s work remains constant.
+Plumbers can expect business to carry on even as other occupations close up shop.

-Police Officers – While a precinct might slow down hiring during a recession, those already on the force are kept on.
-Unfortunately, crime doesn’t stop just because the economy has.
+Police Officers – Unfortunately, crime doesn’t stop just because the economy has.
 The public still needs protection and municipalities are reluctant to sacrifice public safety, so police officers are insulated from fluctuations.
+A precinct might slow down hiring during a recession, those already on the force are kept on.

 Sanitation Workers – People still need to dispose of trash and refuse, so sanitation workers are immune from shifts in the economy.

 Firefighters – Like the other positions on this list, firefighters are essential and the nature of the demand for their services is not related to the state of the economy.
 In good economic times and bad, firefighters are always ready to save the day.